$\mathcal{D(R,O)}$ Grasp: A Unified Representation of Robot and Object Interaction for Cross-Embodiment Dexterous Grasping: Related Work

 \subsection{Learning-based Robotic Dexterous Grasping}

 Learning to grasp with dexterous robotic hands has received increasing attention in recent years.
 Table~\ref{tab:relatedgrasp} presents a comparison of various dexterous grasping approaches.
 The task of dexterous grasping is particularly challenging due to the high degree of skill required.
-One line of works adopts object-centric representation for dexterous grasping, such as contact points~\cite{shao2020unigrasp,attarian2023geometry,li2021end} and contact maps~\cite{li2023gendexgrasp,xu2024manifoundation,morrison2018closing,varley2015generating}.
+One line of works adopts \textit{object-centric} representation for dexterous grasping, such as contact points~\cite{shao2020unigrasp,attarian2023geometry,li2021end} and contact maps~\cite{li2023gendexgrasp,xu2024manifoundation,morrison2018closing,varley2015generating}.
 The system infers grasp poses and joint configurations by solving inverse kinematics based on predicted contact points or maps.
 While object-centric representations efficiently encode object shapes and grasp information, they often face limitations in accuracy and computational efficiency when inferring precise robotic grasp configurations.

-Another line of research focuses on \textit{robot-centric approaches}, directly inferring robot poses~\cite{xu2021adagrasp} or joint angles~\cite{wan2023unidexgrasp++}.
-These approaches are generally easier to execute as they directly infer joint values for dexterous hands.
-Reinforcement learning algorithms commonly generate configurations in high-dimensional action spaces and often train in simulation, which can be sample-inefficient.
-The sim-to-real gap~\cite{zhao2020sim, wang2024penspin} further complicates policy transfer, and some methods only report results in simulation without real-world validation.
-Some works propose leveraging object-centric features~\cite{mandikal2021learning}, human grasp priors~\cite{mandikal2022dexvip}, or hand-object interaction features~\cite{liu2023dexrepnet} to accelerate the policy generation process and address these issues.
-Robot-centric policy generation approaches often struggle to generalize across different robotic embodiments.
-To combine the strengths of both approaches, we propose learning the interaction relationship between the robot and object as a representation for dexterous robotic grasping, achieving robust real-world grasping performance and cross-embodiment generalization.
+Another line of research focuses on \textit{robot-centric} approaches, which directly infer robot poses~\cite{xu2021adagrasp} or joint angles~\cite{wan2023unidexgrasp++}.
+These methods are typically easier to execute as they directly infer joint values for dexterous hands.
+However, reinforcement learning in high-dimensional action spaces often suffers from sample inefficiency and is commonly trained in simulation.
+The sim-to-real gap~\cite{zhao2020sim, wang2024penspin} further complicates policy transfer, with some works only reporting simulation results without real-world validation.
+To address these challenges, several methods leverage object-centric features~\cite{mandikal2021learning}, human grasp priors~\cite{mandikal2022dexvip}, or interaction bisector surface as the observation representation~\cite{she2022learning} to accelerate policy generation.
+Despite these efforts, the robot-centric approach limits the generalizability across different robotic embodiments.
+To combine the strengths of both approaches, we propose learning the relative distances as an interaction relationship between the robot and object for dexterous robotic grasping.
+This approach achieves robust real-world grasping performance and cross-embodiment generalization.